Skip to main content

 name: myapp

-Example 3: remove the tag when workloads are propagating to specific clusters.
+Example 3: remove the tag when propagating workloads to specific clusters.

 apiVersion: policy.karmada.io/v1alpha1